 The goal of MHFA is to provide practical steps for individuals to support someone who is in mental health distress and promote wellbeing.
-Windmill Training offers 3 MHFA course to organisations.
+Mental health First Aid is an international course with UK courses being licenced by Mental Health First Aid England.
+Windmill Training works with a variety of approved trainers and offers 3 MHFA courses to organisations.

 This course is a two-day course and is focused on supporting adult mental health and wellbeing whether at work, home or in the community.
 The subjects covered are Suicide and Depression, Anxiety Disorders and Psychosis.

 This is also a two-day course with the focus on young people’s mental wellbeing and ideal for people who work or support people aged 8-18.
 The subjects covered are Depression, Anxiety, Suicide & Psychosis with further information on Eating disorders and Self-harm.

 This is a one-day course which is ideal for those organisations working with young people who may not have the capacity to send their staff on the two-day training but would like more staff members trained in mental health awareness.
 The core subjects covered are Depression, Suicide, Anxiety and Non-judgemental listening.
 There is also an overview of Psychosis, Eating disorders and Self-harm.